SiliconLabs/wiseconnect-wifi-bt-sdk/examples/snippets/wlan/embedded_mqtt/readme.md

 ## 4. Application Configuration Parameters

+>  Note :
+>  If the user wants to use embedded (in firmware) MQTT library, then user can opt for this emb_mqtt application.

 The application can be configured to suit user requirements and development environment.
 Read through the following sections and make any changes needed.

 ### 4.1 Open rsi_emb_mqtt.c file